 We may be small, but we're punching well above our weight on an international level.
 Scotland and its people have played a major role in helping to develop the world as we know it today.

 From the more than 20,000 students from across Europe who come to study here each year, to the 500 million bottles of whisky we export throughout the EU, Scotland has had a long history of intellectual, cultural, literary, scientific and economic contributions to Europe.

 In the 2016 referendum on whether the UK should leave the EU, 62% of voters in Scotland voted for the UK to remain.
 However, 52% of voters across the UK as a whole, voted to leave.
 The Scottish Government's belief is that remaining in the EU would have been the best option for the UK as a whole, and for Scotland.
 While accepting the UK Government's decision to leave the EU, Scotland is committed to working and maintaining close relationships with Europe and the EU.

-The Scottish Government's European Union Office is a key part of the Division.
+The Scottish Government's European Union Office is a key part of its International Division.
 Established in 1999, it’s situated in the heart of the European Quarter in Brussels and is the eyes and ears of the Scottish Government in Europe.
 It provides support to Scottish Ministers at engagements with the key European Institutions, namely the European Parliament, the Council of the European Union and the European Commission.

 The efforts of the Scottish Government in Brussels are focused on priority areas where Scotland can achieve real benefits and is complimented by a programme of policy and cultural events to showcase Scotland's areas of expertise, and to invite others to share, celebrate and enjoy our rich cultural heritage and renowned hospitality.

 There are currently four Innovation and Investment Hubs across Europe - in Dublin, London, Brussels and Berlin.
 These hubs support trade, investment, innovation and inter-governmental relations with Europe.

 Each hub is different based on its location, but all promote Scotland's research, innovation, social and cultural strengths and explore and pursue collaboration opportunities.